frederic-perez/Cardiac-electrophysiology/glossary.md

 __defibrillator__ _n_ An electrical device used to counteract fibrillation of the heart muscle and restore normal heartbeat by applying a brief electric shock.
 __deflect__ _v_ To turn aside or cause to turn aside; bend or deviate.
 __deflectable__ _adj_ Able to be deflected. _Deflectable catheter._
+__dyspnea__ _n_ Difficulty in breathing, often associated with lung or heart disease and resulting in shortness of breath.
+Also called air hunger.
 __ectopy__ _n_ The origination of cardiac electrical impulses in myocardium outside of the sinoatrial node. _Syn_ ectopia
 __electrocardiogram__ _n_ The graphic record produced by an electrocardiograph. _Syn_ cardiogram
 __electrocardiograph__ _n_ A galvanometric device that detects variations in the electric potential that triggers the heartbeat, used to evaluate the heart's health. _Syn_ cardiograph